List of Donald Duck universe characters: Pig Mayor

 The Pig Mayor is an anthropomorphic pig whose name was actually created especially to refer to the character in Carl Barks's stories who governs the fictional city of Duckburg.
 Barks never worried about naming this mayor, including using dogfaces with different looks to be shown as mayors of Duckburg in early comic stories, and he never named them, too.
 Despite all the irrelevance that Barks used to give to this creation, the Pig Mayor became an essential character in this particular universe, being largely used in Italian and Danish comic stories.
 He is also a recurring character in Brazilian and Dutch ones.
 In Italy, the look of the Pig Mayor has changed a bit through the years and some cartoonists have drawn him with brown hair.
 He has been used in various Italian stories where Scrooge McDuck and John D. Rockerduck both are involved in some competition.

 Soapy Slick

 Soapy Slick is the crooked saloon operator and profiteer in the Scrooge McDuck comic series, modeled after Jefferson Randolph "Soapy" Smith of Skagway, Alaska.
 He is one of the oldest of Scrooge McDuck's enemies.
-He was introduced by Carl Barks in "North of the Yukon".
+He was introduced by Carl Barks in "North of the Yukon" (Uncle Scrooge #59, September 1965).